kelvinator07/kelvinator07.github.io/README.md

-# Portfolio App By Geeky Kel for the Openclasrooms Full Stack Web Developer Course (Project Four).
+# Portfolio App for the Openclassrooms Full Stack Web Developer Course (Project Four).

  This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).